 Speak to your provider if this side effect continues to be a problem.

 Olanzapine may increase your appetite.
 Because you will likely be taking olanzapine only for a few days during treatment, weight gain should not be an issue.
 With prolonged chronic use, you may gain weight.
-Discuss with your healthcare team if you have concerns about this.
+Talk with your healthcare team if you have concerns about this.

 Hypotension (low blood pressure)